directus/docs/content/tutorials/1.getting-started/fetch-data-from-directus-in-ios-with-swift.md

 authors:
   - name: Harshpal Bhirth
     title: Guest Author
+description: Learn how to integrate Directus in your iOS app with Swift.
 ---
 In this tutorial, you will learn how to configure an iOS project to fetch and showcase posts in your SwiftUI-based app.

 ## Before You Start